AdrianPricopie/API_Trello_Testing_Jenkins/README.md

-# API Trello Testing with Jenkins
+# API Trello Testing with postman and jenkins

 ## Description